|

 However, narrowing the QTL interval will probably be necessary to determine

+the best candidate and proceed with cloning.
 It will be exciting to discover the identity of the genetic variants and

 the mechanism by which they influence brain weight.
 In addition, the